Transform a little boy's bedroom with an easy DIY pegboard headboard.

 Decorating a nursery or children's bedroom can be fun... if you have a dash of creative ability.
 But if you don't you will love this project.
 This beautiful nursery is decorated in shades of pale blue and pink, with splashes of white and magenta polka dots.

 Browse the Internet and you will find plenty of designer ideas for furniture using reclaimed timber.
 In fact, furniture made using reclaimed wood has become an option for many looking for furniture for a home.
-While the idea is a good one, the pricing being asked for this type of furniture are exorbitant and unrealistic.

 Designing and decorating a boys bedroom can be just as much fun as decorating a bedroom for girls.
 The only difference is that furniture should be sturdy enough to take the knocks that invariably come with having boys!

 I often receive enquiries on some of the bedding featured in bedroom articles.
 The good news is that you can now buy directly from international stores and have duvets and bedding shipped to South Africa.

 If you are looking for ideas to decorate a nursery, here are just a few stunning nursery designs that I came across.
 Why these nursery designs in particular?
 The colours are modern and fresh, yet easy to replicate in your own nursery design.